Dr. Emily (Yueng-hsiang) Huang’s Safety Climate Lab

 • Dov Zohar, Ph.D.

-Dr. Dov Zohar is a Professor and Faculty of IE & Management at the Technion – Israel Institute of technology.
+In memory of Dov Zohar, Ph.D.
+Dr. Dov Zohar was a Professor and Faculty of IE & Management at the Technion – Israel Institute of Technology.
 In 1980 he published the foremost paper on Safety Climate, defining the concept and developing the original measurement scale, a current standard in the field.
-His recent work has focused on development of a conceptual model linking organizational culture and climate; testing incremental effects of industry-specific safety climate scales; new strategies for safety leadership and safety climate improvement and the effect of sustainability policy-practice gaps.
-His work throughout the world has garnered him numerous awards including the Human Factors & Ergonomics Award for the Outstanding Scientific Contribution in 1981 and 1982; APA/CDC Best Safety Intervention Awards in 2003 and 2013; and the American Psychological Association Lifetime Achievement Award in 2008.
+His work focused on development of a conceptual model linking organizational culture and climate; testing incremental effects of industry-specific safety climate scales; new strategies for safety leadership and safety climate improvement and the effect of sustainability policy-practice gaps.
+His work throughout the world had garnered him numerous awards including the Human Factors & Ergonomics Award for the Outstanding Scientific Contribution in 1981 and 1982; APA/CDC Best Safety Intervention Awards in 2003 and 2013; and the American Psychological Association Lifetime Achievement Award in 2008.
+His legacy continues to influence and inspire the field of occupational safety.

 • Mo Wang, Ph.D.